EtteGit/EnragedRabbitProject/README.md

    - Buffer Cross bottom arm is now secured using a M3X20 SHCS screw that comes from the bottom (that is also securing the left feet of the Carrot Patch)
    - Buffer Cross ECAS insert has been tuned, reinforced and a "bridge" shape has been added.
 Inserting the ECAS will no longer crack the plastic
    - Increased the size of the Buffer Cross "pillar" that sits between the two PTFE paths (some users previously reported fragilities due to the lack of matter for this pillar)
-   - Updated the assembly manual and the CAD accordingly
+   - Updated the assembly manual, BOM and the CAD accordingly
    - Only parts that did not change are : [a]_Buffer_Wheel, [a]_Latch, [a]_Sliding_Arm, Buffer_Axis, Ptfe_Entry_ECAS and Ptfe_Entry_M10

 ## Showroom